What is Academic Advising?

 - Work with students to help them find the course of study most appropriate for them.
 This may mean helping them explore the possibility of a different major.
 The requirements for the different majors can be downloaded from this web page.

 - Make sure that students have met all the requirements necessary to be graduated from Utica College.
-You can download an advising checklist for students entering before Fall 2005, or you can download the general education requirements for students entering Fall 2005 or later.

 - Be easily available to students during such crucial periods as pre-registration and add/drop.
 At other times you should be available by appointment and during regularly scheduled office hours.